-Food items may be delivered to the High School Main Entrance (DOOR 1).
+Food items may be delivered to the High School Main Entrance (DOOR 1) during lunch only.
+Deliveries from third party vendors will not be accepted (i.e. DoorDash, UberEats, etc.).

 Lockers

 The school administration reserves the right to inspect all school property including students' lockers, provided the administration considers an inspection necessary to maintain the integrity of the school environment and to protect other students.
 Each student has an option of having a locker assigned at the beginning of each school year.
 The student is required to stay in his/her assigned locker.
 Any change of assignment must be made through the principal's office.